-In my last essay I have argued, following William Joske, that some commonly held philosophical views are not able to provide an answer to the question of what is the meaning of life.2 Joske warns, however, that we are not justified in rejecting these views just because it results in the idea that life could be meaningless and we are not entitled to believe in God simply because it would make our life meaningful.
-Joske does, however, not provide any further justification for these claims.
-Joske does not investigate whether religion is also not able to provide meaning.
-The topic of this paper is whether religion is able to provide a grounding of some sort for values which make life meaningful, for those who have religious faith.
-It will be argued that religion is not able to provide a solid grounding for values.
+In my last essay, I followed William Joske and argued that some commonly held philosophical views are not able to provide an answer to questions regarding the meaning of life.2 Joske warns, however, that we are not justified in rejecting these views just because it results in the idea that life could be meaningless.
+We are, according to Joske, not entitled to believe in God because it would make our life meaningful.
+Joske doesn’t provide any justification for these claims and does not investigate his statement that religion is unable to provide meaning.

 Religion as a vehicle for meaning

-Existential meaning can not exist by itself, but needs to be attached to something, meaning needs a vehicle.
-Vehicles for meaning can be values, such as ethical values, or the relationship a religious person has with God.
-But also material objects or activities can be vehicles for meaning.
-As a system, religion includes beliefs, stories, rituals, structures, experiences, texts, ethics and symbols functioning as a totality.23 In institutional religion, all these phenomena can be vehicles for meaning.
+Existential meaning cannot exist by itself but needs to be attached to something, meaning needs a vehicle.
+Examples of vehicles for meaning are values, including ethical values, or the relationship a religious person has with God.
+Also, material objects or activities can be vehicles for meaning.
+As a sociological system, religion includes beliefs, stories, rituals, structures, experiences, texts, ethics and symbols functioning as a totality.3 In institutional religion, each of these phenomena are potential vehicles for meaning for the religious.

-A common theme in religion, and the greatest contrast with science and rational philosophy, is a belief in the transcendent, the spiritual.
-Religious thinkers have developed numerous arguments relating to the transcendent, to show that religion is able to provide a solid grounding for meaning.
+A common theme in religion and the greatest contrast with science and rational philosophy is a belief in the transcendent, the spiritual world.
+Religious thinkers have developed numerous arguments relating to the existence of the transcendent world, to show that religion can provide a solid grounding for meaning.

-Science and philosophy are, according David Swenson, not able to provide meaning because they are focused on the temporal material world.
-David F. Swenson, ‘The dignity of human life & The transforming power of otherworldliness’, in: E.D.
-Klemke, editor, The meaning of life, 2nd edition.
-(Oxford University Press, 2000).))
-Swenson writes that we must ‘liberate [ourselves] from the slavery of finite ends’ and seek meaning in ‘otherworldliness’.4 Swenson further writes that setting desires externally runs the risk of falling into despair and a soul set on external desires is “captive to the world of its desires … it belongs to the world and does not own itself”.5
+Science and philosophy are, according to David Swenson, not able to give meaning because they are focused on the temporal material world.4 Swenson writes that we must ‘liberate [ourselves] from the slavery of finite ends’ and seek meaning in ‘otherworldliness’.5 Swenson further writes that setting desires externally runs the risk of falling into despair and a soul set on external desires is “captive to the world of its desires … it belongs to the world and does not own itself”.6

 Religion and Philosophy

 The existence of a parallel, transcendent, world is by no means a necessary truth.
 Religious phenomena function as a vehicle for meaning to the believer.
 Religion is, however, not based on rational reasoning or empirical observation, but on revelation.
-Knowledge obtained through revelation can neither be verified, nor falsified and has therefore no solid foundation.
-Religion as a vehicle for meaning has therefore no grounding, but is a metaphysical ‘sky-hook’.
+Knowledge obtained through revelation can neither be verified nor falsified and has, therefore, no solid foundation.
+Religion as a vehicle for meaning has, therefore, no grounding but is a metaphysical ‘sky-hook’.
 The existentialist recognises that there are no absolute values to attach meaning to.
 But, there is no meaninglessness crisis because the existentialist embraces this nihilism.
-Jean-Paul Sartre thinks that because life is objectively absurd, we need to create our own meaning.
-Theologian William Craig objects to this line of reasoning and thinks it is a self-delusion which has no objective basis.7 But, Sartre thinks that meaning does not need an objective basis as the whole concept of meaning is subjective.
+Jean-Paul Sartre thinks that because life is objectively absurd, we need to create our meaning.
+Theologian William Craig objects to this line of reasoning and thinks it is a self-delusion which has no objective basis.8 But, Sartre thinks that meaning does not need an objective basis for the whole concept of meaning is subjective.
 The vehicle for meaning for the existentialist is, as it were, a metaphysical hot air balloon, not anchored to anything, providing a birds-eye view of the philosophical landscape.
 This puts the existentialist is precisely the same situation as the religious person on your account.
-Neither can provide rational justification for their choice of values.
+Neither can provide a rational justification for their choice of values.

-Most people are, however, psychologically not equipped to fly the metaphysical hot air balloon of the existentialist and require a more grounded vehicle for meaning in order to avoid a meaninglessness crisis.
-Transcendent vehicles for meaning such as religion, are able to provide meaning outside our own personal lives, something which the more earthly vehicles, as argued by Joske, are not able to achieve.8 The ‘otherworldly’ vehicles are psychologically more satisfying and therefore more suitable, but ultimately just as delusional as any other.
+Most people are, however, psychologically not equipped to fly the metaphysical hot air balloon of the existentialist and require a more grounded vehicle for meaning to avoid a meaninglessness crisis.
+Transcendent vehicles for meaning such as religion, can provide meaning outside our personal lives, something which the more earthly vehicles, as argued by Joske, are not able to achieve.9 The ‘otherworldly’ vehicles are psychologically more satisfying and therefore more suitable, but ultimately just as delusional as any other.

-- Norman Habel, Michael O’Donoghue and Marion Maddox, Myth, ritual and the sacred.
-Introducing the phenomena of religion, (Underdale: Univserity of South Australia, 1993). [↩]
+Norman Habel, Michael O’Donoghue and Marion Maddox, Myth, ritual and the sacred.
+Introducing the phenomena of religion, (Underdale: University of South Australia, 1993). ↩